 The study recruited 11 livestock farmers, whose herds varied in size from 30 to nearly 400 animals.
 Ohrens' team chose to focus on the calving season, because it is when the herds are most vulnerable.
 To ensure uniformity in their study, the researchers employed a crossover research method.
 In this system, the treatment and control groups switched halfway through the study, which ensured that all herds received the Foxlight deterrent treatment at some point during the research.

 The farmers in the control groups recorded several puma attacks, which confirmed that there were predators in the area.
-But when farmers were re-assigned to have access to the lights, they avoided attacks.
+But when farmers were re-assigned to have access to the lights, they avoided puma attacks.
 The results from this crossover method suggested that geographical factors do not significantly diminish the lights’ effectiveness.

 “That’s why this study is so important,” says Treves, a professor of environmental studies and founder of the Carnivore Coexistence Lab.
 “Omar's study shows that non-lethal methods have been proven effective in multiple settings with different livestock and carnivores.”